0ssamaak0/QuanTorch/README.md

-quantorch is an educational library based on PyTorch, it contains a toolkit for dirac notation, quantum gates and quantum circuits.
+QuanTorch is an educational library based on PyTorch, it contains a toolkit for dirac notation, quantum gates and quantum circuits.